Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 #### Must-Have:

-* Progression feature: We will have some progression system in version 1.0 that will allow users to feel like they are making progress.
+* ***Progression features:*** We will have some progression system in version 1.0 that will allow users to feel like they are making progress.
 To begin this will be based on card collection.
 Other progression features will be treated as could haves for version 1.0.

-* Paid Model: We will prioritize the paid model over all other monetization options since the customer wants to make money from the game.
+* **Paid Model:** We will prioritize the paid model over all other monetization options since the customer wants to make money from the game.
 This implementation should be easier to implement than others and is a generally accepted monetization model.

 #### Should-Have: